 Ida Kreutzer (pron.: /i:dʌ kʀɔʏtsɐ/, ee-da kroy-tsa), born and raised in Austria, is a Brooklyn based photographer and designer.
-Ida has her roots in film photography but shoots digitally as well.
+Ida has her roots in film photography and shoots digitally as well.

-Her main focus is on portraits and she has been cultivating a portrait series titled Women since 2004.
+Her main focus is on portraits.
+She has been cultivating a portrait series titled Women since 2004.

-She is always available for bookings, for inquiries and rates please refer to the contact form below.
+She is available for bookings, for inquiries and rates please refer to the contact form below.

 Over the course of a year, she would teach her viewers everything from making their own furniture to practical housekeeping hacks in easy to follow steps on TV and on her DIY blog.

 Her love of hip-hop music and culture has inspired her to design custom made slipmats.
-She got the idea from an Austrian DJ and producer, who requested a pair and encouraged her to include them in her line-up.
+An Austrian DJ and producer, who requested a pair and encouraged her to include them in her line-up.
 Ida is a strong believer in the power of support between artists across various fields.
 For that reason, she has created the initiative of bringing artists together and fueling creative production by choosing a fellow artist whom she admires, and gifting them a handmade product.
 Some previous artists who have received Ida’s creations as part of this initiative, which she calls “The Artist Project”, are Austrian DJ Dizzy Womack, Austrian actress and performer Pauline Jaklitsch, and American painter Lydia Larson.

 Women (solo) - Gleisdorf, Austria (2011)